xMistt/fortnitepy-bot/README.md

 ## Config Documentation
 ```
 "email": "",                                                - The bot account's email.
 "password": "",                                             - The bot account's password.
 "netcl": "8371783",                                         - Fortnite party netcl.
 "cid": "CID_313_Athena_Commando_M_KpopFashion",             - The skin that the bot wears when it joins.
 "bid": "BID_138_Celestial",                                 - The backpack that the bot wears when it joins.
 "eid": "EID_DeepDab",                                       - The emote that the bot does when it joins.
 "banner": "otherbanner28",                                  - The banner icon the bot uses.
 "banner_colour": "defaultcolor15",                          - The colour of the banner icon.
 "level": "100",                                             - Bot's level. (seen on it's banner)
 "friendaccept": "true"                                      - If the bot will accept every friend request.
 ```

-## Commands:
+## Commands
 ```
 * CID_ - Makes the account wear the CID specified.
 Usage: <CID>
 * EID_ - Makes the account do the emote specified.
 Usage: <EID>